 c.
-Be at all tryouts or provide written permission to the coach in advance for missing the tryout period due to extenuating circumstances.
+Be at all tryouts or communicate to the coach in advance for missing the tryout period due to extenuating circumstances.
 If permission is granted for an alternative tryout, the athlete must go through a similar criteria process as other team member.